 Why do I get blurry images?

-Blurry images are the result of movement of the camera during shooting (not holding it still) or the camera not being capable of choosing a fast enough shutter speed to freeze the action under the light conditions.
+Blurry images are the result of movement of the camera during shooting (not holding it still) or the camera not firing with a fast enough shutter speed to freeze the action.

 The easiest and most common fix for blurry images is to depress the shutter button halfway, to let the camera focus, before you actually take a shot.
 Simply press the shutter button until a green dot appears on the LCD, or until a beep sounds.
 Once you see the green dot, or hear the beep, your camera is focused and you have a much greater chance of taking an in-focus shot.

-Position your camera on a tripod or brace yourself
+C. Position your camera on a tripod or brace yourself:

-- Try using the Self-Timer to trigger the shutter while on a tripod or steady surface to lessen any occurrence of camera shake blur.
-Simply press the Self-Timer button and select ON.
-Then press the Shutter button to have the camera wait 12 seconds before shooting the subject or scene.
+- Try using the Self-Timerto trigger the shutter while on a tripod or steady surface to lessen any occurrence of camera shake blur.
+Simply press the Self-Timer button and select ON>OK.
+Once you press the shutter button the camera will wait 12 seconds before taking the shot so that any camera vibration introduced from pressing the shutter button is diminished.